buildpacks/docs/content/docs/app-developer-guide/export-to-oci-layout.md

 ### 2. Build the app

-If you haven't already, please follow the steps to [build an app](/docs/app-developer-guide/build-an-app).
+If you haven't already, please follow the steps to [build an app](/docs/app-developer-guide/build-an-app), once you managed to build a sample application you can try exporting the sample application to disk in OCI layout format.

 The OCI layout feature must be enabled using the convention `oci:<path/to/save/image>` in the `<image-name>` parameter when invoking `pack build`.